Somalia looks to rickety port to rebuild threatened state

 Still, the government is working to bring in outside help.

-Presidential adviser Osman said it was in talks with foreign firms, including Dubai Port World, to manage the harbor.
+Presidential adviser Osman said it was in talks with foreign firms, including Dubai Port World, to manage the harbour.
 Turkish entities were also interested.

 United Arab Emirates-based shipping firm Simatech began container shipments in February, a first for the facility.
 On its maiden journey from Dubai's Jebel Ali, a ship carried 535 TEUs (20-foot equivalent units).